johannieto/test/doc.rst

  =========  ========  ======================================================================================================
  Name       Required  Description
  =========  ========  ======================================================================================================
- name       Yes       The customer's name. email      No        The customer's email.
+ name       yes       The customer's name. email      no        The customer's email.
- phone      No        The customer's phone. page       Yes       The result's page. page_size  No        The result's page size.
+ phone      no        The customer's phone. page       yes       The result's page. page_size  no        The result's page size.
 Defaults to 10.
- sorting    No        The result's sorting.
+ sorting    no        The result's sorting.
 Possible values are *last_created* and *last_updated*.
 Defaults to last_updated.
  =========  ========  ======================================================================================================

 **Response Sample**